 What happens if you have missed the 18-day time limit to apply for setting aside your Statutory Demand?

 You may still be able to apply for setting aside your Statutory Demand, even when you have missed the 18-day limit.
-If you have a good enough reason for your delay and your creditor has not issued a bankruptcy order yet, it might be worthwhile trying.
+If you have a good enough reason for your delay and your creditor has not issued a bankruptcy order yet, then it might be worthwhile trying.

 You will need to add the following wording to your witness statement: